stevage/map-gl-utils/README.md

 map.U.addVector('mysource', 'mapbox://foo.blah');
 map.U.addVector('mysource', 'https://example.com/tiles/{z}/{x}/{y}.pbf');

-// Automatically removes any layers using these sources map.U.removeSource(['buildings', 'roads']);
+// Automatically removes any layers using these sources.
+Not an error if sources don't exist. map.U.removeSource(['buildings', 'roads']);

 // You can also use the returned object to add layers conveniently: